gargarchit/Data_Structure_n_Algorithms/README.md

 <h1 align="center">
   <br>
-      Arrays_Problems!
+      Data_Structure_n_Algorithms!
   <br>
 </h1>

 ------

-* Programming Problems Based On Arrays consisting of basic to intermediate level problems
+* Programming Problems Based On Data_Structure and Algorithms consisting of basic to intermediate level problems

-> These Problems were given as a Assignment during the class of basic `Array_Data_Structure` Course!!
+> These Problems were given as a Assignment during the class of basic `Data_Structure_n_Algorithms` Course!!

 ------